unfoldingWord-dev/Resource-Container/docs/linking.rst

 ^^^^^^^^^^^^^^

-When linking to a different section within the same RC you may leave off the :ref:`linking-scheme` and simply give the file path within the RC using UNIX styled file paths.
+When linking to a different section within the same RC you may leave off the :ref:`linking-scheme` and simply provide a UNIX styled file path.
+File extensions are optional.

 .. note:: you can use either an absolute path such as ``/my/path`` where ``/`` is the root directory of the RC
-    or relative paths like ``../my/path``.
+    or relative path like ``../my/path``.

 For example, let's say we have the following RC: